Ultimate-Coding/HTML_CSS-Coding/README.md

    For example, if the total number of slides is smaller than the available space, it makes sense to remove the previous and next buttons, but I didn't go into these details so the code wouldn't get bigger.

-5. I opened the site on different browsers and everything works fine except the scroll bar because I designed it to be smooth and thin.
-After debugging, the problem was because the *auto scrolling in section 5* and if I use javascript code instead of *scroll-behavior: smooth*, the auto scrolling stops, so I used jQuery for this purpose only.

 6. For icons, instead of using *font-awesome library*, I used HTML Entities.